 “Programmers are responsible for ensuring that even if something goes wrong, the code continues to play the role for which it was developed.”

-Code Clean is an indispensable tool for the code of the software actually to be efficient.
+clean code is an indispensable tool for the code of the software to be efficient.
 Thanks to its characteristics, this methodology makes room for applications to operate more safely and be updated more quickly.
 Taking these facts into account, it is easy to conclude that it should be implemented!

 Do you intend to adopt Clean Code in your development projects?
 Already making use of a similar methodology?
 Leave a comment and share with us how you see this theme!